nycdoe-cs4all/icm-gitbook/unit-1-drawing-variables-and-random/u1la1.2-line-functions-and-parameters.md

 In this learning activity, students will create a visual composition using the p5 shape-drawing functions point() & line().
 They will be introduced to functions, parameters, and then how to call them in p5.

 Students should have already created an account and know how to login.
-If not, it would be good to model it before reviewing the editor. <strong>The p5.js Editor is not like Google Classroom: it is strictly an online IDE for p5.js.<strong>
+If not, it would be good to model it before reviewing the editor. **The p5.js Editor is not like Google Classroom: it is strictly an online IDE for p5.js.**

 This lesson will be the first time that many students will be coding along with the teacher; give students enough time to copy as they get accustomed to code-alongs.
 Giving students access to the slide deck will help with questions, sharing links and entry points for anyone who may have gotten off track or needs help.